 Diuretic – Asparagus is a diuretic.
 As such, it is an anti-inflammatory and helps relieve the pain of arthritis and water retention associated with PMS.

-Kidneys – The alkaline nature and diuretic properties of asparagus juice is good to enhance kidney health.
+Kidneys – The alkaline nature and diuretic properties of asparagus juice are good to enhance kidney health.
 Asparagus juice may help to dissolve kidney stones by breaking up oxalic acid crystals.
-Note, asparagus juice is not recommended to the people with advance kidney disease.
+Note, asparagus juice is not recommended to the people with advanced kidney disease.

 Health Healthy – The presence of vitamin K, folate and antioxidants all combine, make asparagus good for your heart.

 For a big dose of goodness, drink asparagus juice, but mix it with a sweeter juice to make it taste better.